 - Heat a non-stick skillet over medium heat and add butter.
 Once butter is melted, add rice to skillet and stir until lightly toasted, about 2-3 minutes.

 - Stir in the Cajun seasoning and salt followed by the water.
-Cover and let simmer for 10 minutes, stirring occasionally.
+Cover and let simmer for 10 minutes, stirring occasionally, until the water is about ⅔ absorbed.

 - Stir in the corn, place the shrimp on top, cover and allow to cook for 3-5 more minutes, until the shrimp are cooked through and the rice is tender.